-79. The Board retains the authority to initially approve CSPs and ICSPs; this encompasses all WFP operations in all contexts, including service-provision-related activities.
-Under paragraph (b)(vi) of the appendix to the General Rules, all revisions related to service provision activities are delegated to the Executive Director.

-- 80. It is recognized that service provision activities planned common and shared services are often planned in response to specific funded requests.
-To accommodate the varying nature and funding sources of these activities, it is recommended that authority to approve related budget revisions be handled in the same spirit as authority for special operations was handled under the project-based framework: it is proposed that revisions arising from changes to service provision activities be approved by the Executive Director. - 81.
-In line with current practice all approved revisions to CSP and ICSP budgets will be published on WFP's website.
+- 73. The Board retains the authority to initially approve CSPs and ICSPs;50 this encompasses all WFP operations in all contexts, including service-provision-related activities.
+Under paragraph (b)(vi) of the appendix to the General Rules, all revisions related to service provision activities are delegated to the Executive Director. - 74.
+It is recognized that service provision activities planned common and shared services are often planned in response to specific funded requests.
+To accommodate the varying nature and funding sources of these activities, it is recommended that authority to approve related budget revisions be handled in the same spirit as authority for special operations was handled under the project-based framework: it is proposed that revisions arising from changes to service provision activities be approved by the Executive Director. - 75.
+All approved revisions to CSP and ICSP budgets, regardless of value, will be published on WFP's website.
 The CSP data portal is updated to include any revisions of Board approved CSPs and ICSPs.
-In addition, as outlined in paragraphs 23 and 24, Member States will receive a daily email containing a digest notifying them of any changes to CSPs and ICSPs, including any related to service provision activities.
+In addition, as outlined in paragraphs 29 and 30, Member States will receive an email containing a summary table notifying them of any changes to CSPs and ICSPs, including any related to service provision activities.

-Proposal 2(b): Maintain other delegations of authority to the Executive Director as applied during the interim period.
+Proposal to maintain other delegations of authority to the Executive Director as applied during the interim period.

-Proposal to modify the five-day Member State review of crisis-response-related revisions \\Background\\
+Five-day Member State review of crisis response-related revisions

+Background

-- 82. During the series of informal consultations held in 2017, Member States conveyed concerns about reduced transparency and oversight in respect of budgetary increases for crisis-response-related strategic outcomes that previously would have been part of protracted relief and recovery operations and therefore subject to Board approval in the case of operations or revisions greater than USD 20 million in food value. - 83.
-In this context, at the Board's 2017 second regular session, the Secretariat committed to sharing crisis-response-related budget revisions with Member States for comment prior to their approval such above the thresholds for delegated revisions were authority non-crisis-response-related revisions - i.e., the lesser of USD 150 million or 25 percent of the overall CSP or ICSP budget.
+- 76. During the series of informal consultations held in 2017, Member States conveyed concerns about reduced transparency and oversight with respect to budget increases for crisis response-related strategic outcomes.
+Management recognized that the crisis response focus area was broader in scope than the previous emergency operations project category and that some crisis response-related strategic outcomes would previously have been part of protracted relief and recovery operations and therefore subject to Board approval in the case of operations or revisions greater than USD 20 million in food value. - 77.
+In this context, at the Board's 2017 second regular session, the Secretariat committed to sharing crisis response-related budget revisions with Member States for comment prior to their approval if such revisions were above the thresholds for delegated authority for non-crisis response-related revisions - i.e., the lesser of USD 150 million or 25 percent of the overall CSP or ICSP budget.
 This process enhances the transparency of such budget revisions while maintaining the flexibility and efficiency of WFP's emergency response capability.
-It is performed in addition to the publication of budget revisions greater than USD 7.5 million and the twice-yearly report on emergency operations approved by the Executive Director either alone or jointly with the FAO Director-General, which is submitted for information at formal Board sessions. - 84.
-Since the 2017 second regular session the Secretariat has posted budget revisions exceeding the threshold on the WFP website in the four WFP languages, and Member States have four working days to comment.
-Member State comments are then collated on the Membership Area of the Executive Board website and Member States have an additional working day to react to comments from other Member States.
-Following the five-day comment period the revision is changed where appropriate in response to the comments and presented for approval by the Executive Director and, if required, the FAO Director-General.
-Following approval, the final version of the revision is shared with Board members on the Membership Area of the Executive Board website along with a matrix of comments.
-In accordance with rule III.2(b) of the rules of procedure, Member States may request that the revision be presented the next Board session.
+It is performed in addition to the publication of budget revisions on the WFP website and the twice-yearly report on revisions of CSPs and ICSPs and corresponding budget increases approved by the Executive Director either alone or jointly with the FAO Director-General, which is submitted for information at formal Board sessions.